It was a really easy question to answer because Inex is my real name :-) I have my parents to thank for because they came up with such a unique name.

 My first solo travel was when I had to move to Perth in the year 2000.
 The food scene in Perth has evolved a lot since then.
 These days we have various street food / market stalls / food trucks selling cuisine from different countries and kimchi got incorporated into a lot of Western food.

 This blog started in support of small businesses in Western Australia.
-Ever since its conception, the blog has evolved to cover travel and food in other countries as well.
+Ever since its conception, the blog has evolved to cover hotel reviews, travel and food in other countries as well.
 Food and travel always go hand-in-hand very well.